ashwin363636/Cypress_EG/README.md

 * Retries on test failures
 * Designed few complex scenaios like handling Alert, Childwindow, Cross origin and Iframes.
 * Used Dotenv utility to read env variables from .env file
+* Integrated the project with Cypress Dashboard and used parallelisation to run tests.